cmacdonell/carpentry/DCvsSWC.md

 As I continue to teach both bootcamps, I'm sure I'll gain greater insight, but I hope the above is useful.

-If I can offer one more common trait of both bootcamps, I would say it is **an appreciation of the "carpenters"**.
+If I can offer one more common outcome of both bootcamps, I would say it is **an appreciation of the "carpenters"**.
 Like any work, writing programs and wrangling data is often a frustrating task.
 Hardware and software